About the Journalism Bachelor’s Program

 Texas Tech offers a multi-platform journalism program.
 All journalism majors study the unique attributes of print, broadcast, and online news content and production.
 Students have the opportunity to produce news and information using a variety of media including social, print, broadcast and online.

-In order to ensure expertise in a content area, journalism majors are required to choose either a 15-credit interdisciplinary specialization, an 18-21 credit minor, or a second major.
-Suggested cognates include strategic communication, media economics and management, visual communication, bilingual journalism, international/intercultural communication, education and social issues, communication studies, political journalism, health/science/environmental studies, and digital/social media studies.
+In order to ensure expertise in a content area, journalism majors are required to choose either a 15-credit interdisciplinary concentration, an 18-21 credit minor, or a second major.
+Suggested concentrations include strategic communication, media economics and management, visual communication, international/intercultural communication, education and social issues, political journalism, health/science/environmental studies, and digital/social media studies.
 Students may pursue additional cognates with advisor and department chair approval.

-Students majoring in Journalism are expected to demonstrate communication proficiency in courses across the degree curriculum.
+Communication Literacy Requirement.
+Students majoring in journalism are expected to demonstrate communication proficiency in courses across the degree curriculum.
 In particular, the journalism faculty wish to ensure that students are first and foremost capable writers, but also that they are able to communicate visually, digitally, aurally, within an organization, and interpersonally among various professional constituencies.
-The CL plan for the journalism major is comprised of 15 credits (five courses): JOUR 2310 , JOUR 3311 , JOUR 3314 , JOUR 4350 ; ADV 4313 or COMS 3332 or EMC 3358 or JOUR 3370 or PR 4351 .
+The CL plan for the journalism major is comprised of 15 credits (five courses): JOUR 2310 , JOUR 3311 , JOUR 3314 , JOUR 4350 ; ADV 4313 or COMS 3332 or CMI 3358 or JOUR 3370 or PR 4351 .

 Total Hours: 120